Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO

-\textit{Fourth}, through numerical simulations, we compare the performance of our strategy with two state-of-the-art \gls{dl} autoencoders proposed for the same scope.
-As a benchmark, we consider the popular CsiNet \cite{wen18}, and the autoencoder more recently proposed in \cite{riz21} whose training is based on uplink data.
+\textit{Fourth}, we compare the performance of our strategy with two state-of-the-art \gls{dl} autoencoders proposed for the same scope.
+As a benchmark, we consider CsiNetPro \cite{li20}, the improved version of the popular CsiNet \cite{wen18}, and the autoencoder more recently proposed in \cite{riz21} whose training is based on uplink data.
 Our strategy is characterized by a lightweight training phase, requiring significantly fewer training samples.
 The number of offloaded model parameters can be reduced with approximately no \gls{csi} reconstruction quality loss.
 Consequently, our strategy causes less offloading overhead than the considered reference autoencoders.
 At the same time, our strategy achieves better or approximately the same \gls{csi} reconstruction quality as these autoencoders.

-It is worthwhile to remark the differences between our proposed \gls{csi} feedback strategy with previous works employing \gls{pca} for the same scope \cite{ge15,jou16}.
-First, we adapt the number of considered principal components according to the number of feedback bits available.
-When more feedback bits are available, more principal components can be considered for the compression, allowing an adaptive reconstruction quality.
-Second, we allocate the feedback bits to the latent space dimensions, i.e., the principal components, according to their importance.
-Third, to minimize the quantization error, we discretize the feedback by learning the optimal quantization levels through $k$-means clustering.
-Fourth, we propose an overhead-aware strategy which aims at reducing the number of offloaded parameters from the \gls{bs} to the \gls{ue}.